The Gap between CMO and COO

 The Introduction of Technology into Organizational Structure

 Dividing up roles and responsibilities inside an organization used to be fairly straightforward.
 There was finance, HR, sales, operations, and marketing.
-Yeah, pretty basic, straightforward.
 And then technology had to come along and trample all over everything.

-When technology entered the conversation and started mixing things up, organizations then needed an information technology department.
-And that was usually under operations, which was fine until it wasn’t, and everybody else in the organization started requiring technology and needing their own version of technology.
+When technology entered the conversation and started mixing things up, organizations then needed an Information Technology (IT) department.
+And that department was usually under operations, which was fine until it wasn’t, and everybody else in the organization started requiring technology and needing their own version of technology.

 Marketing has become one of the most demanding divisions for technology.
 Questions such as where the choice for the CRM system gets made have made roles ambiguous.
 Is that the vice president of sales?
 Or is that the CIO?
 How do we decide who runs all the technology and do we really have to submit a help desk ticket if something on the website breaks?